 Changes in your body

 You have now been pregnant for more than six months.
 In that time, your body has gone through a lot of adjustments, and it will continue to do so in the time leading up to baby’s arrival.
 Like many women entering the third trimester, you might be physically and emotionally exhausted.
 As your baby grows, heartburn, weight gain, back pain, and swelling all increase.

 Between weeks 24 and 28, your doctor will test you for gestational diabetes.
 Gestational diabetes is the result of hormonal changes during pregnancy that interfere with insulin production and/or resistance.
 If you are diagnosed with gestational diabetes, your doctor will determine a course of action to monitor and treat your blood sugar.

-At the end of week 27 (moving into week 28), your doctor may administer an Rh immune globulin shot.
-This injection prevents antibodies that could be harmful to your baby.
-It is only required of women whose blood does not contain an antigen protein found on red blood cells.
+At the end of week 27, your doctor may administer an Rh immune globulin shot.
+This injection prevents antibodies developing that could be harmful to your baby.
+It is only required for women whose blood does not contain an antigen protein found on red blood cells.
 Your blood type determines whether you need this shot or not.

 In the third trimester, your baby will continue to grow and develop.
 By week 27, your baby looks like a thinner and smaller version of what they will look like when they are born.
 Your baby’s lungs and nervous system continue to mature at 27 weeks, although there is a good chance that the baby could survive outside of the womb.

 You may have noticed your baby moving in the last few weeks.
 Now is a great time to start tracking those movements.
 If you notice a decrease in movement (less than 6 to 10 movements per hour), call your doctor.